A Hodge-Tate decomposition with rigid analytic coefficients: Preliminaries

 \subsection{Zariski-constructible sheaves}

-We recall the notion of Zariski-constructible sheaves on rigid spaces and some of their basic properties.
-Let $X$ be a rigid space over $K$.
-Recall that $X$ comes with a natural Zariski topology $X_{\Zar}$ \cite[§2.1]{newton2019irred}. \begin{definition}{(\cite{Hansen_2020})} A sheaf $\Fs$ on $X_{\et}$ is Zariski-constructible if there exists a locally finite stratification $X=\coprod_i X_i$ where each $X_i$ is locally closed in $X$ in the Zariski topology and $\Fs\restr{X_i}$ is étale-locally constant finite. \end{definition} \begin{remark} The Zariski-constructible sheaves on $\Spa(L,L^+)$ are exactly the finite étale-locally constant sheaves.
+We recall the notion of Zariski-constructible sheaves on rigid spaces in characteristic $0$ and some of their basic properties.
+Let $X$ be a rigid space over a non-archimedean field $(K,K^+)$ over $\Q_p$.
+Recall that $X$ comes with a natural Zariski topology $X_{\Zar}$ \cite[§2.1]{newton2019irred}. \begin{definition}{(\cite{Hansen_2020})} A sheaf $\Fs$ on $X_{\et}$ is Zariski-constructible if there exists a locally finite stratification $X=\coprod_i X_i$ where each $X_i$ is locally closed in $X$ in the Zariski topology and $\Fs\restr{X_i}$ is étale-locally constant finite.
+The sheaf $\Fs$ is ind-Zariski-constructible if it can be written as a filtered colimit of Zariski-constructible étale sheaves. \end{definition} \begin{remark} The Zariski-constructible sheaves on $\Spa(L,L^+)$ are exactly the finite étale-locally constant sheaves.
 Hence any Zariski-constructible sheaf $\Fs$ on a rigid space $X$ is overconvergent \cite[Def.
 8.2.1]{huber2013étale}.
-In particular, if $X' = X\times_{\Spa(K,K^+)} \Spa(K,K^{\circ})$ and we let $i\colon X' \rightarrow X$ denote the induced open immersion, we have $i_*i^*\Fs = \Fs$.
+In particular, if $X_0 = X\times_{\Spa(K,K^+)} \Spa(K,\Os_K)$ and we let $i\colon X_0 \rightarrow X$ denote the induced inclusion, we have $i_*i^*\Fs = \Fs$.
 Moreover, the maps $i_*$ and $i^*$ are immediately seen to define an equivalence of categories between the respective categories of Zariski-constructible sheaves.
 This allows us to transport to our setup many results from \cite{Hansen_2020} and \cite{bhatt2021functors}, where there is a standing assumption that $K^+=\Os_K$. \end{remark}

 \begin{thm}{(\cite[Thm.
 3.10, Thm.
-3.15]{bhatt2021functors})} Let $\pi\colon X \rightarrow S$ be a proper map of rigid spaces over $K$ and let $\Fs$ be a Zariski-constructible abelian sheaf on $X_{\et}$.
-Fix any $n\geq 0$. \begin{enumerate} \item (Proper direct images) The sheaves $R^n\pi_{\et,*}\Fs$ are Zariski-constructible sheaves on $S_{\et}$. \item (Proper base-change) Let $Y\rightarrow S$ be any morphism from a rigid space over $K$ and form the pullback diagram
+3.15]{bhatt2021functors})} Let $\pi\colon X \rightarrow S$ be a proper map of rigid spaces over $K$.
+Let $\Fs$ be an ind-Zariski-constructible abelian sheaf on $X_{\et}$.
+Fix any $n\geq 0$. \begin{enumerate} \item The sheaf $R^n\pi_{\et,*}\Fs$ is an ind-Zariski-constructible sheaf on $S_{\et}$.
+It is Zariski-constructible if $\Fs$ is. \item Let $Y\rightarrow S$ be any morphism from a rigid space over $K$ and form the pullback diagram

 Then we have a natural isomorphism of sheaves on $Y_{\et}$